CURRICULUM LEADER: Mr. R Carruthers BA

 At KS3 all students study either French or German in Year 7 and continue with this into Year 9.
 The curriculum is supported by excellent materials including course books, workbooks and ICT packages.
 All 4 skills are given equal priority – Listening, Speaking, Reading and Writing.
 The skills and strengths of the members of the languages team help us deliver the curriculum in a lively and interesting way.

-Every year we arrange for French Language assistants to assist with the teaching and learning at Bedale High school, offering the students the chance to communicate with native speakers.
+Every year we arrange for German Language assistants to assist with the teaching and learning at Bedale High school, offering the students the chance to communicate with native speakers.

-At Key Stage 4 students are bly advised to carry on with their study of a language.
-We follow the AQA GCSE courses in French.
+At Key Stage 4 students are strongly advised to carry on with their study of a language.
+We follow the AQA GCSE courses in German.

 Topics covered include: